iamKuff/iamKuff/README.md

 ### about

-i'm kuff. i build cool stuff on the internet.
+i'm kuff. i build random stuff on the internet mostly vibe coded or for shool projects

 currently focused on:
 - shipping small products